Applicable Law from a German Perspective

 Partnerships and Corporations in Germany

-Any partner of a German General Commercial Partnership (Offene Handelsgesellschaft) or limited liability partnership (Kommanditgesellschaft) must be registered in the German German Commercial Register (Handelsregister).
+Any partner of a German General Commercial Partnership (Offene Handelsgesellschaft) or limited liability partnership (Kommanditgesellschaft) must be registered in the German Commercial Register (Handelsregister).
 Upon the death of a general partner, the partnership is continued with the remaining general partner unless it was agreed in the partnership agreement that the partnership ends. § 131 Abs.
 3 Satz 1 Nr.
 1 HGB.
 Upon the death of a limited partner, the partnership is, in the absence of any agreement to the contrary, continued with his heirs. see § 177 HGB.
 The death of a general or limited partner and the entry of his/her heirs into the company must be registered in the commercial register.
 See § 161 (2), § 143 (2), § 107 HGB.

-If the shareholder of a German Limited liability Company (Gesellschaft mit beschränkter Haftung) or Public Limited Company (Aktiengesellschaft) dies, the shares im the company pass to the heir (Erbe).
+If the shareholder of a German Limited Liability Company (Gesellschaft mit beschränkter Haftung) or Public Limited Company (Aktiengesellschaft) dies, the shares in the company pass to the heir (Erbe).
 Since the shareholders are not registered in the commercial register, the heir is not required to be entered in the commercial register.
 However, according to § 40 GmbHG, the list of shareholders to be submitted annually must be updated by the managing directors.
 The death of a managing director must be registered by all managing directors, §§ 78, 39 GmbHG.

-Can a foreign Administrator, Executor or Trustee obtain a German Certificate of Inheritance or Executorship?
+Can a foreign Administrator, Executor, or Trustee obtain a German Certificate of Inheritance or Executorship?

 If a German certificate of inheritance and/or a German certificate of executorship is requested, a foreign executor or administrator must first determine if he/she is entitled to a German certificate of executorship.